 If you need to switch between multiple computers, phones, and tablets to manage your Bitcoin, Blockchain is easy to use since it isn’t tied to any device.
 You can log in to Blockchain from anywhere you have your credentials – and therein lies its fatal flaw.

 The Fatal Flaw of Blockchain

 The convenience of Blockchain is also it’s biggest flaw: it lives online.

 Do you want to rely on a third party to store and protect your Bitcoin?

 That means your wallet account could conceivably be hacked and drained of its Bitcoin contents as easy as your email account.
 If that happens, you’ll have no recourse since, by its nature, Bitcoin transactions can’t be reversed or reported to any law enforcement.

 You absolutely shouldn’t even consider using Blockchain unless you set up two-factor with Google Authenticator or Authy, but, even if you do, what happens if there’s a system-wide hack of the entire wallet database?

-That happens seemingly every day to massive companies and, in fact, it has happened multiple times specifically to Bitcoin exchanges.
-Sometimes it has a (kind of) happy ending and other times it doesn't.
+That happens seemingly every day to massive companies in larger sectors than Bitcoin and, in fact, it has happened multiple times specifically to Bitcoin exchanges.
+Sometimes it has a (kind of) happy ending and many other times it doesn’t.

 What if there’s a massive server outage or DDoS attack on Blockchain?